Custom Search

 Japanese Style Knife Compared to European Cutlery:

-Japanese knife making goes back to the Samurai period with sword making.
-Locations in Japan like Seki are famous for making blades.
-Popular cutlery makers like Kershaw knives, (Shun Collection) use sharp blades from master blade makers: Kai.
-Brands like Joyce Chen, offer a nice line of Asian knives at excellent price points and include favorites like sushi knives and unlimited scissors.
+Brands like Joyce Chen, offer consumers a nice line of Asian knives at excellent price points, and these include favorites like sushi knives and unlimited scissors.

-What makes these knives sharper, more flexible and lighter to handle?
-It's the hard steel and thinness of the blade.
+What makes Japanese knives sharper, more flexible, and lighter to handle than their Western counterpart?
+(It's the hard steel and thinness of the blade).
 A Japanese Santoku, Chef's, Sashimi, or Deba Knife has an acute bevel angle for sharpness.
-The cutlery is characteristically lighter than a western Wusthof, Messemeister, or Henckles because the blades are so much thinner.
+The cutlery is characteristically lighter than a Western knife like: Wusthof, Messemeister, or Henckles because the blades are so much thinner.

-• Blade angles for an Asian kitchen knife - 15 degrees
+• Blade angle for an Asian kitchen knife - 15 degrees

-• Blade angles for a European knife - 20 degrees
+• Blade angle for a European knife - 20 degrees

 About Japanese Chef Knives: